-Use hunting livestream in Azure Sentinel to detect threats
+Use hunting livestream in Microsoft Sentinel to detect threats

 Use hunting livestream to create interactive sessions that let you test newly created queries as events occur, get notifications from the sessions when a match is found, and launch investigations if necessary.
 You can quickly create a livestream session using any Log Analytics query.